rfatolahzade/Dockerizing-a-NodeJS-web-app/README.md

 docker ps -a
 ```
 Here you go, a container named "mycontainer", exposed port "8080:8080" is there.
-If you take a look inside your container you can see your scrpt directory files as well:
+If you take a look inside your container you can see your script directory as well:

 ```bash
 docker exec -it mycontainer /bin/bash